fuopen/UKB_anc/README.md

 <a id="item-pgs-fst"></a>
 ### Forest plot for effect size estimation for individual trait #item-pgs-bin

 After running "ANCHOR" on individual phenotypes, you may want to visualise the genetic correlation between e.g. European and African across the traits on which you run "ANCHOR".
-The script introduced here can be used to create figure shown in Main Figure 5 and Supplementary Figuree 8, 11, 13-16.
+The script introduced here can be used to create figure shown in Main Figure 5 and Supplementary Figures 8, 11, 13-16.

 To run this script "forest_ratio_plot.r" which was mainly used to create Main Figure 5, just simply run the command in R session as follows: